haroldo-ok/CVBasic-emscripten/README.md

 **W.I.P.
 (Work In Progress)**

-CVBasic-emscripten is an experimental project to compile CVBasic into JavaScript using Emscripten, enabling it to run directly in the browser.
+CVBasic-emscripten is an experimental project to compile nanochess' [CVBasic](https://github.com/nanochess/CVBasic) into JavaScript using Emscripten, enabling it to run directly in the browser.

 You can acess it from this link: https://haroldo-ok.github.io/CVBasic-emscripten/